Coronavirus digest: SA scientists monitor new, rare COVID-19 variant | DW | 31.08.2021

 Australia will receive 500,000 doses of BioNTech-Pfizer's COVID-19 vaccine from Singapore later this week, Prime Minister Scott Morrison announced on Tuesday.

-The deal is part of a straight swap arrangement that will see Australia return the favor in the same amount of doses later this year, but will allow the country to accelerate a flagging vaccination program amid a surge in cases.
+The deal is part of a straight swap arrangement that will see Australia return the favor by the same amount later in the year, but will allow the country to accelerate a flagging vaccination program amid a surge in cases.

 Also in Australia, Canberra on Tuesday extended its strict lockdown by a further two weeks as the capital city struggles to contain a spread of the highly infectious delta variant.